simulasi2/comptr-rs/README.md

 # comptr-rs
 Smart pointer for [Component Object Model](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680573(v=vs.85).aspx) interfaces.

 This crate is designed to be used together with `winapi-rs`.
-You can use the COM interfaces declare by it or use `RIDL!` macro from that same crate to declare your COM interfaces.
+You can use the COM interfaces declared by it or use `RIDL!` macro from that same crate to declare your COM interfaces.

 **Note**: This crate currently requires a nightly version of Rust, since it uses the [Shared](https://doc.rust-lang.org/std/ptr/struct.Shared.html) struct.